Cyber Resilience Alignment Statement

 Security reviews and automated checks are built into every stage of development.
 Vulnerability scans and quality gates prevent insecure code from reaching production.

-This structured lifecycle ensures that Paytia maintains continuous assurance of software integrity and compliance with both PCI-DSS and CRA Annex I secure development requirements.
+This structured lifecycle ensures Paytia maintains continuous assurance of software integrity and compliance with both PCI DSS and CRA Annex I secure development requirements.

 Continuous Monitoring